Alados5/rac_bolt_modulator/README.md

   - There are guides available online
   - The RPCS3 Emulator is not tested
 - [RaCMAN](https://github.com/MichaelRelaxen/racman) installed
-- A Digital PAL PS3 version of one of the R&C games
+- A digital PAL PS3 version of one of the compatible R&C games

 ## Installing the mod